-These principles form the basis of all animation work and are relevant for a number of different fields.
-The most obvious use is for animating a character (read more about character design here), but these rules are also an invaluable guide in other areas, for example, if you want to introduce motion into your interface with some CSS animation.
+Forming the basis of all animation work, these principles are relevant for a number of different fields.
+Though the clearest use is for animating a character (see our character design tips here), these rules are also an invaluable guide in other areas, for instance, when introducing motion into your interface with some CSS animation.

 Once you understand these 12 principles of animation, you'll be able to take your motion work to the next level.
 These are the principles and what they mean: